jackalope/jackalope-doctrine-dbal/README.md

 There are a couple of useful commands to interact with the repository.

-To use the console, copy cli-config.php.dist to cli-config.php and adjust it to use jackrabbit or doctrine dbal and configure the connection parameters.
+To use the console, copy cli-config.php.dist to cli-config.php and configure the connection parameters.
 Then you can run the commands from the jackalope directory with ``./bin/phpcr``

 NOTE: If you are using PHPCR inside of Symfony, the DoctrinePHPCRBundle